A US dentist who killed a lion in

 'An activity I love'

-But Mr Palmer, who is thought to be back in the US, insisted that his guides had secured "all proper permits" for the hunt."I relied on the expertise of my local professional guides to ensure a legal hunt," he said in a statement on Tuesday.
+But Mr Palmer, who is thought to be back in the US, insisted that his guides had secured "all proper permits" for the hunt.

 The dental practice run by Mr